silverv/boardgame/readme.md

 For Silver: add plants to planets

+# Where are php errors stored?

+Silver modified the php.ini file that was stored somewhere in etc. Now errors are logged in /home/ubuntu/phplogs.
+Very convenient!
+Please don't expose the logs to the public.
+They might reveal db passwords.

 # Private repository

 This repository has to remain private because we haven't had time to implement storing credentials embedded in a system and therefore will store it in code.